bhauman/figwheel-main/docs/_includes/main-api-docs.md

      :config  {:watch-dirs ["src"]}  ; an options map of figwheel.main config options }
 ```

 If the `:options` map has Figwheel options metadata, it will be used
 unless there is non-nil `:config` option.
 The presence of a non-nil
 `:config` option map will cause any metadata on the `:options` map
 to be ignored.

-The `figwheel-config` is a map of Figwheel options that will be used
+The `figwheel-config-o-build` arg can be a build or a map of
+Figwheel options that will be used in place of the options found in
-in place of the options found in a `figwheel-main.edn` file if present.
+a `figwheel-main.edn` file if present.

 The `background-builds` is collection of `build` args that will be
 run in the background.